Language Learning Practice Revitalised

 A little understood language learning strategy

-Every language learner I believe understands the importance of practice but just what constitutes language practice that will lead to improvement is an important question.
-Many readers will I am confident be able to relate to times when practice did not result in improvement.
+Every language learner I believe understands the importance of practice.
+However, just what constitutes language practice that will lead to improvement is an issue that is not so readily agreed understood.
+Many readers will, I am confident, be able to relate to times when practice did not result in improvement.
 So what kind of strategy does?

 They found that the best pianists addressed their mistakes immediately.
 They identified the exact location and the source of each error, then rehearsed that section repeatedly until it was corrected.
 Only when that was done would the best students proceed to the rest of the piece.
 “It was not the case that the top-ranked pianists made fewer errors at the beginning of their practice sessions than did the other pianists,” Rather “when errors occurred, the top-ranked pianists seemed much better able to correct them in ways that precluded their recurrence.”

-So clearly in the case of language learners, exactly the same kind of practice as recommended is not possible BUT what can we learn from this?
+So clearly in the case of language learners, exactly the same kind of practice as recommended is not possible many times in real live conversation.
+Even if it is not, what can we learn from these observations?
 The first thing is the importance of identifying mistakes.
+If mistakes are not identified, then how is progress possible?
+Second, identifying them is not really enough.
+We have to do something about them.
 Without this progress is not going to be really possible.

 Pianists can hear their mistakes because they know what the music they are playing should sound like.
 One of the biggest issues that holds language learners back is that they don’t know if they are making mistakes.